 Updated May 26, 2015 One of the most influential American novels of the 20th century and biggest bestsellers of all time, To Kill a Mockingbird (1960) was believed to be the first and only novel by Nelle Harper Lee (born April 28, 1926), until now.
 On July 14, HarperCollins will release Lee’s earliest known work, […]

-From 1941 to 1978, this husband-and-wife team brought unique talents to their partnership.
+From 1941 to 1978 Charles and Ray Eames, a husband-and-wife team, brought unique talents to their partnership.
 He was an architect by training, she was a painter and sculptor.
-Together they are considered America’s most important and influential designers, whose work helped, literally, shape the second half of the 20th century and remains culturally vital and commercially popular today. […]
+Together they are considered America’s most important and influential designers, whose work helped, literally, shape the second half of the 20th century and remains culturally vital […]

 Johnny Carson (10/23/1925 – 1/23/2005) was seen by more people on more occasions than anyone else in American history.
 Over the course of 30 years, 4,531 episodes and 23,000 guests, he became a fixture of national life and a part of the zeitgeist.
 In a 2007 TV Land/Entertainment Weekly poll, Americans voted Carson the greatest […]